 Carrots are easy to grow in a garden with deep, loose soil; and as you may have guessed from the name, they are packed with beta carotene.
-A 1/2 cup serving gives you four times the Recommended Daily Allowance (RDA) of vitamin A in the form of beta carotene.
+A half-cup serving gives you four times the Recommended Daily Allowance (RDA) of vitamin A in the form of beta carotene.
 Growing and harvesting carrots is a great way to take advantage of their nutritional benefits.

-In mild climates, you can grow this nutritious crop almost year-round by planting successive crops and using heavy mulch to protect the carrots from winter temperatures.
+In mild climates, grow this nutritious crop almost year-round by planting successive crops and using heavy mulch to protect the carrots from winter temperatures.
 If your soil is hard or heavy, grow short varieties to get the most come carrot harvest time.

 How to Tell When Carrots are Ready to Harvest